JofArnold/convert-react-to-json/README.md

 - Only works with DOM currently and therefore not React Native (probably - not checked).
 - No error handling.
 - No cache optimisations (although for most expected use cases it's fast)
+- Doesn't work with hooks.
+If you have hooks, it will throw as we're calling render as a function.